100% Satisfaction Guaranteed - We Value Your Trust!

 Recycling centers usually try to separate out anything they can reuse, like the porcelain and metal parts, but it’s best to check with them first.
 Give them a quick call to see if they take toilets and whether you’ll need to clean them or remove anything before bringing them over.

-If you’re not sure where to go, your city or county waste website usually has a list of nearby drop-off locations.
+If you’re not sure where to go, search “toilet recycling near me” or check your city or county waste management website, which usually lists nearby drop-off locations and recycling facilities.

 If you don’t want to throw it out just yet, you can actually get a little creative with an old toilet.
 Some folks turn them into backyard planters or quirky flower pots, and honestly, it kind of works.
 You’ve already got a bowl and drainage built in.